Diet and Weight Gain

 In most cases, the answer is no.

-There is a whole industry that markets supplements in other products to pregnant women.
-Even among prenatal vitamins, from most women the only ingredient that is actually required is folate, and that folate is only necessary until the baby's neural tube is closed, which happens early in the first trimester.
-The truth is, prenatal vitamins are best taken ended 2 to 3 minutes before pregnancy and provide little to no benefit past the first half of the first trimester.
-In fact, if you are beyond six weeks and prenatal vitamins are making you nauseous for constipated, there's no reason for you to not stop them.
+There is a whole industry that markets supplements and other products to pregnant women.
+Even among prenatal vitamins, for most women the only ingredient that is actually required is folate, and folate is only necessary until the baby’s neural tube is closed, which happens early in the first trimester.
+The truth is, prenatal vitamins are best taken beginning at least two to three months before pregnancy and provide little to no benefit past the first half of the first trimester.
+In fact, if you are beyond six weeks and prenatal vitamins are making you nauseous or constipated, there’s no reason for you to keep taking them.

-Aside from the folate in a prenatal vitamin, the other ingredients often found in these vitamins are not science based.
-Don't get caught up on buying the most expensive prenatal vitamin because the company says it will make your child smarter or reduce the risks of pregnancy; this simply is not true.
+Aside from the folate in a prenatal vitamin, the other ingredients often found in these vitamins are not science-based.
+Don’t get caught up in buying the most expensive prenatal vitamin because the company says it will make your child smarter or reduce the risks of pregnancy; this simply is not true.

-In some cases, due to restrictive diets or pre-existing anemia or other risk factors, your doctor might ask you to take an additional supplement or medication.
+In some cases, due to restrictive diets or preexisting anemia or other risk factors, your doctor might ask you to take an additional supplement or medication, most commonly iron.

 I have gestational diabetes.
 Now what?

-If you failed your glucose screen and your glucose tolerance test, then you now have gestational diabetes.
+If you failed your 1-hour glucose screen AND your 3-hour glucose tolerance test, then you have gestational diabetes.

-Hopefully, you'll get a chance to talk to a dietitian.
-In the meantime, cut out all of the simple sugary items from your diet: colas, cookies, cakes, candies, and other sources of sugary carbs.
-Pay attention to portion size.
-If you're not already, and-in for or five 20 minutes walks or other cardiovascular exercise sessions per week.
+Hopefully, you’ll get a chance to talk to a dietitian.
+In the meantime, try to cut down (if you can, cut them out completely) the simple sugary items from your diet: sodas, cookies, cakes, candies, and other sources of sugary carbs.
+Paying attention to portion size is the best thing you can do.
+Try to make your plate ½ greens, ¼ grains, and ¼ protein for every meal.
+If you’re not already, add in four to five 20 minute walks or other cardiovascular exercise sessions per week.

-You'll need to check your blood sugar several times per day, at least initially.
-You should check your blood sugar first thing in the morning, a fasting blood glucose, and then check it two hours after each large meal – breakfast, lunch, and dinner.
-You're fasting blood sugars should be below 95 and your blood sugars after meals should be below 120.
+You’ll need to check your blood sugar several times per day, at least initially.
+You should check your blood sugar first thing in the morning (a fasting blood glucose), and then check it two hours after each large meal – breakfast, lunch, and dinner.
+Your fasting blood sugars should be below 95 and your blood sugars after meals should be below 120.
 If your blood sugars are running higher than this, you may need to take medicine to help lower your blood sugars.

-Is also helpful in the beginning at least to track what you are eating.
-This can help your dietitian and your doctor decide if their are some things you should do differently in your diet.
+Is also helpful, in the beginning at least, to track what you are eating.
+This can help your dietitian and your doctor decide if there are some things you should do differently in your diet.
 It can also help you understand why your blood sugar might spike – for example, after delicious pizza.

 Can I eat fish?